 Sorting by occasion allows you to start quickly and on a smaller scale.
 It’s an enjoyable way to create something meaningful, and it will likely motivate you to continue scrapbooking.
 And there are always enough occasions to go around throughout the year.

 Scrapbooking for beginners should be fun, shouldn’t it?

 4) Sorting by Themes

-For my very first scrapbook before the birth of my baby niece, I created a Favorite Photos scrapbook for my best friend’s birthday.
-To set the theme, I asked her for ten pieces of her favorite photos.
+For my very first scrapbook, I created a “Favorite Photos” scrapbook gift for my best friend’s birthday.
+To establish the theme, I asked her for ten pieces of her favorite photos.
 Without breaking into anxiety, I churned out my very first scrapbook within two days.

 If you find shopping for supplies a little challenging, try checking out these suggestions on scrapbook supplies based on themes.

 5) Sorting by Individuals

 Sorting photos by individuals can be more time-consuming, especially if you’re covering a longer timeline or focusing on someone in their advanced years.
 However, you can simplify the process by selecting a crucial period of that person’s life instead.
 This scaled-down version of chronological sorting allows you to highlight significant moments and create a more focused album.

 When it comes to sorting photos by individuals, don’t forget to include yourself!
 As scrapbookers, we often prioritize documenting others, especially our children, and unintentionally overlook our own stories.
 So, take the time to create an album that celebrates you.
 After all, who else will do it if not you?